Synchronize Pages Between Translated Channels

 Open the US English channel preview in the Experience manager and create a new page.
 Add a page-specific banner carousel component and configure a banner image and some text:

-After saving, open the Page menu and select the Synchronize translated pages... option:
+After saving, open the Page menu and select the Translated pages option:

 The new landing page now exists in all the channels but contains the exact same content in each channel.
 You still need to localize its contents.
-Open each channel's preview in the Experience manager and use the Sitemap to browse to the synchronized page:
+You can click on the arrow icon for each synchronized page to open it in the channel preview.

-In the example, in the Canada French channel, the banner texts need to be translated to French.
-Click on the banner component and modify the text.
+In the example, in the Canada French channel, the banner texts need to be translated to French:

 Synchronize modified page-specific component